After your operation for invasive bladder cancer

 If you have a stoma, your nurses will check how much it is draining every hour.
 If it is not draining, they may flush it out with sterile water in case it is blocked.

-You may not be able to eat for a few days until your bowel has started working normally again.
 Your nurse will start offering you sips of water within a few hours.
 If you can cope with these, you will gradually be able to drink more and can then try eating a light diet.
 Gradually you will get back to normal over a few days.
 Your nurse will give you high protein, high calorie drinks to help maintain your nutrition.
 Once you are drinking plenty of fluids, your nurse will take your drip out.